The Best Secured Credit Cards of 2024

-These what we'd most recommend as the best secured credit cards available now:
+These are the options that we'd most recommend as the best secured credit cards available now:

 When it comes to secured cards to build credit, the is hard to beat because it requires a very low-security deposit.

-You can get you started with rebuilding your credit right away.
+You can get started with rebuilding your credit right away.

 With a security deposit of just $49, you’ll qualify for a $200 starting credit limit.
 You can increase this limit with additional deposits at any time up to $3,000.
 This is a secured credit card with no annual fee.

 Chime Credit Builder Secured Visa Credit Card: Best for Low Fees